AbhinavGupta2002/Personal_Website/README.md

 This self developed website is under the MIT License.

-This website is a work in progress and is far from being complete.
+NOTE: This website is a work in progress and is far from being complete.